anvar28-cmd/lolist-project/README.md

 # LoLiST APP

 Welcome to LoList or League of Legend List: Item Builder.
-LoList will be as an add-on to the famous MOBA game called League of Legends.
+LoList is an add-on to the famous MOBA game called League of Legends.
 This site offers variety of latest content, Including champions, Items and spells.

 ## Tech Stack